nus-cs2103-AY2324S1/ip/docs/README.md

 **Expected outcome:**

-Marks the task at 2nd index number with a message.
+Marks the task at 2nd number with a message.

 ```
 Nice!
 I've marked this task as done: